Your ultimate Mum-guide for how to smooth and detangle matted hair - Without Tears!

-Why Does Children's Hair Get So Matted?
+Why Does Kid's Hair Get So Matted?

 Kids tend to be little whirlwinds of movement, always on the go.
 The main culprits for their matted hair are: